 High Road, Tottenham forms part of the A10.
 The plan was to make ½ mile of High Road northbound-only except for buses, which would use a physically-separated southbound bus lane.
 Other southbound traffic would be diverted along Chesnut Road, Tottenham Hale and Broad Lane.
 As there were northbound lanes for all vehicles but only a bus lane southbound, the bus lane was contraflow.

 The start of the bus lane can be seen in this high-angle photograph.
 Lane markings before its start indicate that vehicles have to turn left.
 There is a broken white line across the start of the bus lane with the marking BUSES ONLY beyond it.
-The signs at the start of the lane can be seen in this photograph.
+The signs at the start of the lane can be seen in this photograph looking south.
 On each side of the bus lane there is a No Entry sign with an "Except for buses" plate.

-Written 13th November 2025; last updated 26th February 2026
+Written 13th November 2025; last updated 4th April 2026.
+See copyright notice